-A Generic Fundamentals Examination (GFE) consists of 50 multiple-choice test items that examine applicant knowledge in three broad categories of nuclear power plant fundamentals: Components, Reactor Theory, and Thermodynamics.
+A generic fundamentals examination (GFE) consists of 50 multiple-choice test items that examine applicant knowledge in three broad categories of nuclear power plant fundamentals: Components, Reactor Theory, and Thermodynamics.
 Each category contains several major topics, with multiple subtopics, or knowledges.
-Applicants must successfully pass the GFE with a score of 80 percent before they are eligible to take a facility-specific examination that if also successfully passed may lead to an NRC reactor operator license.
+From October 1, 1989 until March 16, 2022 (last examination administered in September 2021), applicants were required to pass the GFE with a score of 80 percent before they are eligible to take a facility-specific examination that if also successfully passed may lead to an NRC reactor operator license, subject to medical certification.

 The GFE web site provides access to all test items that have appeared on a GFE and all GFEs that have been administered since January 2001.

 Description of GFE Question Banks.
 The GFE question banks are a collection of test items used on the pressurized water reactor (PWR) and boiling water reactor (BWR) GFEs administered since the inception of the GFE program in September 1988.
 The GFE web site provides access to both GFE question banks (PWR and BWR).
 You can choose to view or download questions for an individual topic, category, or an entire GFE question bank for each reactor type.

 In addition to a question and answer, each test item in a GFE question bank contains a reference to the associated topic and subtopic or knowledge from the Knowledge and Abilities Catalog for Nuclear Power Plant Operators: PWR (NUREG-1122) or the Knowledge and Abilities Catalog for Nuclear Power Plant Operators: BWR (NUREG-1123).
 Importance ratings are also included (e.g., [2.7/2.9]) to indicate the relative importance of the knowledge to an RO or SRO.